-3.2.
+2.2.1.
 Equilibrium as S_0 changes

-In the benchmark model of Section II, the interbank market was always open so that r_1 was both the interbank rate as well as the lending rate to stressed firms net of bank monitoring cost γ (that is, firms borrow at $r_1 + \gamma$ but the bank earns the net rate r_1).
-Now, the interbank market may be shut, but stressed firms will still borrow from their banks; so we will denote as r_1 the bank lending rate to the firm net of the monitoring cost.
+In the benchmark model of Section 2.1, the interbank market was always open so that r_1 was both the interbank rate as well as the lending rate to stressed firms net of bank monitoring cost γ (that is, firms borrow at $r_1 + \gamma$ but the bank earns the net rate r_1).
+Now, the interbank market may be shut.
+However, stressed firms will still borrow from their banks, and r_1 is the bank lending rate to the firm net of the monitoring cost.
 As before, we will use the notation $\overline{r_1}$ for the equilibrium interbank lending rate when the interbank market is open (in which case it will equal r_1).
-For emphasis, when there is liquidity stress and the interbank market is closed, we will denote r_1 as the autarky rate r_1^A ; this is simply the rate that equilibrates liquidity demand and supply (via capital issuances) when the interbank market is closed.
+However, when the interbank market is closed in a stressed situation, we will denote the equilibrium r_1 as the autarky rate r_1^A ; this is simply the rate that equilibrates liquidity demand and supply (via capital issuances) when the interbank market is closed.
 Finally, the presence of a convenience yield for reserves implies that the interbank market will be open only if the interbank rate exceeds a "breakeven rate" which we will denote as r_1^{φ} .

-Now, in the liquidity stressed state, three cases may arise:
+Now, in the liquidity stressed state, three cases may arise (details are in Appendix II):